 Despite its name, buckwheat is not a member of the wheat family at all but a gluten-free seed-like grain.
 It is high in vitamins and minerals and when soaked, as in this recipe, makes a delicious and nutritious pancake.

 Buckwheat has a lovely nutty flavor and makes these pancakes not only hearty and filling, but much more interesting than run-of-the-mill white flour pancakes.
-The soaking process allows the acids in the cultured dairy help to break down the grains, making the pancakes softer and the grain more digestible.
+The soaking process helps to break down the grains, making the pancakes softer and the grain more digestible.

 Mix buckwheat flour and buttermilk or kefir until flour is well moistened.
-Cover and soak for 12-24 hours.
-The longer the better.
+Cover and soak 12-24 hours.

 In the morning, preheat pan over medium-low heat.

 While pan is heating, mix all other ingredients into buckwheat flour mixture.
 At this point it may be very bubbly, like a sourdough starter.Stir it down a bit, just to take a little air out of the batter.